R

 Origin Of The Rat Terrier

 Once one of the most common farm dogs of the early 20th Century, the rat terrier was bred to specifically eliminate animals that were destructive to farms, like rabbits and rats.
-It is one of the newer breeds of dog and was created using at least 7 breeds of dogs: the now-extinct Old English White Terrier, the Beagle, Manchester Terrier, Bull Terrier, Italian Greyhound, Smooth Fox Terrier and the Whippet.
+The rat terrier was developed in the United States in the early 20th century using at least seven breeds: the now-extinct Old English White Terrier, the Beagle, Manchester Terrier, Bull Terrier, Italian Greyhound, Smooth Fox Terrier, and the Whippet.
 It is believed that their name came from Teddy Roosevelt.

 3 Pros And Cons Of Owning A Rat Terrier

-Intelligent – Rat terriers are very smart.Strong prey instincts – Be sure to socialize this dog well with other animals because it has a strong prey instinct, especially for little animals.
+Be sure to socialize this dog well with other animals, as it has a strong prey instinct, especially towards small animals.

 Size And Weight

 Standard rat terriers stand between 13 and 18 inches tall at the shoulder.
-The dog should be slightly longer than he or she is tall, and it should have long legs.
+The dog should be slightly longer than it is tall, and it should have long legs.
+The dog typically weighs between 12 and 35 lbs.
 There is little difference between the size of a dog and a bitch.
 Puppies are usually born in litters of five to seven pups.
 These pups may take up to 15 months to mature mentally and 24 months to gain their total weight and height.

 Common Health Issues